 Set Ingest Rules

 From Zoom 7.3 onwards, all configuration for an Ingest Server is done via the Web Management Console.
-This includes the setting for ingest rules that govern what should be done with an incoming file.
+This includes the settings for ingest rules that govern what should be done with an incoming file.
 There are many permutations of settings here, these broadly define how the Ingest Server identifies:

 - High-res files